 Just like Business Pages, the ProZ.com Blue Board works as a business card.
 Not only are Blue Board records an important risk management tool for language service providers since 2001, but they also show a company's reliability in terms of payment and commitment.

-Many outsourcers, whether big LSPs, boutique agencies or end clients, want to have a 5 star record because it helps when reaching out to potential service providers and also when trying to attract and meet new clients.
+Many outsourcers, whether big LSPs, medium-sized regional language companies, boutique agencies or end clients, want to have a 5 star record because it helps when reaching out to potential service providers and also when trying to attract and meet new clients.

 Also, as per ProZ.com's termination policy, an outsourcer's job posting and messaging rights can be revoked due to non-payment issues on their Blue Board record.